 Real Madrid Slogan - Hala Madrid

 The word "Hala" is of Arabic origin, since Spain was conquered by the Arabs hundreds of years ago.
-The essence of "Hala Madrid" is the emotion, it’s like saying "Onward Madrid" or "Go Madrid" basically just a way of the supporters to show their respect for the players and team and to encourage them in times of hardship.
+The essence of "Hala Madrid" is the emotion, it’s like saying "Onward Madrid" or "Go Madrid".
+It is basically just a way of supporters to show their respect for the players and the team.
+It is also to encourage the Players in times of hardship.

 Real Madrid President - Florentino Perez

 Florentino Pérez Rodríguez, born on 8 March 1947 is a Spanish businessman, civil engineer, former politician, and the current president of Real Madrid, as well as the Chairman and CEO of ‘Group ACS’, a civil engineering company.
 He took charge as Real Madrid’s president in 2000 and has since been associated with some of the biggest moves in the footballing world.

 Zinedine Yazid Zidane, nicknamed "Zizou", is a former professional football player from France and the current manager of Real Madrid.
 As a player Zidane was arguably one of the best ever.

 Having won various individual accolades through his mesmerising plays Zidane has earned quite a reputation over the years.

 Zidane joined Real Madrid as their manager in January 2016 and won an unprecedented three consecutive Champion league titles with Los Blancos before resigning in May 2018.

 Real Madrid then saw two new managers Lopetegui and Solari, but their spells were thoroughly disappointing and they were soon replaced by Zidane who signed for Los Blancos once again in 2019.